-And we’ve seen the same with fiber.
-In 2012, Siemon purchased generic fiber jumpers through on-line retailers that were produced by 4 generic domestic and offshore assembly houses, as well as jumpers from 5 recognized brands (including Siemon), which were all purchased through authorized distributors.
+And we’ve seen the same problems with fiber.
+Siemon conducted a test of generic fiber jumpers purchased through on-line retailers that were produced by 4 generic domestic and offshore assembly houses, as well as jumpers from 5 recognized brands (including Siemon), which were all purchased through authorized distributors.

-We performed insertion loss and return loss testing on 36 random samples of duplex LC multimode jumpers from the 9 different suppliers per ISO/IEC and TIA industry standards and per Siemon’s strict internal specification of 0.25dB for insertion loss and 30dB for return loss.
-As shown, only one of the generic suppliers passed all specifications.
-In addition, to performance testing, all generic samples also failed at least two of the three key parameters for end face geometry and they failed all four parameters for mechanical reliability (i.e., cable pull, flex, torsion and retention)
+The team performed insertion loss and return loss testing on 36 random samples of duplex LC multimode jumpers from the 9 different suppliers using two specifications.
+ISO/IEC and TIA industry standards and Siemon’s strict, internal specification of 0.25dB for insertion loss and 30dB for return loss.
+As the graph shows, only one of the generic suppliers passed all specifications.
+In addition, to performance testing, all generic samples also failed at least two of the three key parameters for end face geometry and they failed all four parameters for mechanical reliability (i.e., cable pull, flex, torsion and retention).

-Siemon recently did a second round of testing but looked at the latest MPO jumpers used in higher-speed 40 and 100 Gig applications.
+Siemon also did a second round of testing but looked at the latest MPO connecters used in higher-speed 40 and 100 Gig applications.
 Again, only one of the generic assemblies passed both industry and internal Siemon specifications for insertion loss and return loss.

 What does this data tell us?
 Buyer beware!
-The source of your equipment cords can have a significant impact on performance, and inexpensive generic options won’t save you money in the long run if they cause network downtime and transmission problems.
+The source of your equipment cords can have a significant impact on performance.
+Inexpensive, generic options may end up costing you more in the long run if they cause network downtime and transmission problems.